omonimus1/competitive-programming/Lectures/data-structures/Lecture11.md

 [Unordered Set in GeekForGeeks](https://www.geeksforgeeks.org/unordered_set-in-cpp-stl/) [Unordered Set in C++ reference](https://en.cppreference.com/w/cpp/container/unordered_set)

+## HASHTABLES

+Hash table (or map) is on of the most used and useful data stucture.
+Few of hashtables application :
+1. Create a  dictionary
+2. Compilers (for keep the mapping between a variable id and its memory address)
+3. Routers
+4. Browser cache
+5. Keep track of frequencency of elements of our input.

+An Hastable has high performance for search, insert and delete operations, all of them in O(1) time.

 ## Multiset

 Is a set version that allows to have more than one time the same element.